Ten things you should know about Goji Berries

 Goji berries are the fruit of a woody shrub in the nightshade family that also includes the potato, tomato and tobacco.
 When the bright red fruits form from purple flowers they are shaped like elongated grapes and are prone to damage.
 So they are shaken from the bush into trays to be placed in the drying process.
 Gojis are also known as wolfberries and in the UK the bush has been called the Duke of Argyll’s tea tree because it was introduced here by the aristocrat in the 1730s.

 Grown in China and Tibet for thousands of years the berries have been used in soups, stews and teas and became a key part of traditional medicine.
-They have been used for the treatment of eye, liver and kidney ailments as well as high blood pressure, diabetes and fatigue.
+They have been used for the treatment of eye, liver and kidney ailments as well as high blood pressure, type 2 diabetes and fatigue.
 China still dominates world production with a total crop said to be approaching 100,000 tons gathered from over 200,000 acres of plantations.
 US farmers are experimenting with the crop.

 Ever since Goji berries became adopted as a Western super food at the turn of the century questioning has continued into just how the Eastern beliefs about the power of the berries would stand up to scientific investigation.
 The NHS has examined research reports on the impact of goji consumption on cardiovascular disease, life expectancy, well being, brain activity, digestion and cancer.
 It has decided that so far the research has been on too small a scale or has used such highly purified and concentrated berry extracts that the results are inconclusive.